UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 ### Loadable values

-A [`Loadable`](bevy_cobweb_ui::prelude::Loadable) value is a Rust type that is registered with one of the methods in [`LoadableRegistrationAppExt`](bevy_cobweb_ui::prelude::LoadableRegistrationAppExt).
+A [`Loadable`](bevy_cobweb_ui::prelude::Loadable) value is a Rust type that is registered with one of the methods in [`CobwebAssetRegistrationAppExt`](bevy_cobweb_ui::prelude::CobwebAssetRegistrationAppExt).
 It can be added to a scene node by writing its short type name in a path tree, followed by the value that will be deserialized in your app.

 For example, with the [`BgColor`](bevy_cobweb_ui::prelude::BgColor) loadable defined in this crate: